gathik-jindal/MooreMachine/README.md

 ```python
     Block1 > Block2 > Block3 .......
 ```
-But the output connections using this method will include all output bits.
+But the output connections using this method will include all output bits being connected to the next block.

-5)

-##### Types of connections

-The simulator can handle different types of connections.

-###### Connection to Input vs Connection to Clocks (Only for Moore and Mealy Machines):
+5) If we wish to connect a clock to the input of a moore machine we use `Moore.input()` and If we wish to connect it to the registers of the Moore Machine then we use `Moore.clock()`
 ```python

     Clock1.output() > Moore.input()
     Clock2.output() > Moore.clock()

 ```

-If we wish to connect a clock to the input of a moore machine we use `Moore.input()` and If we wish to connect it to the registers of the Moore Machine then we use `Moore.clock()`
+##### Types of connections

+The simulator can handle different types of connections.

 ###### Single Out vs Multiple Out: